MrPrince419/evilginx2/README.md

 In case you want to learn how to install and use **Evilginx**, please refer to online documentation available at:

 https://help.evilginx.com

-## Support

-I DO NOT offer support for providing or creating phishlets.
-I will also NOT help you with creation of your own phishlets.
-Please look for ready-to-use phishlets, provided by other people.

 ## License

 **evilginx2** is made by Kuba Gretzky ([@mrgretzky](https://twitter.com/mrgretzky)) and it's released under BSD-3 license.